Venustrapflyyy/AWS/terraform-http-hostname.md

 - In my `terraform` folder, I ran `terraform init`, `terraform plan -var "keypair=my-keypair"` and `terraform apply -var "keypair=my-keypair"` to spin up my infrastructure (Note: my terraform code had created a directory in my ansible folder called `host-inventory` which contained the IP address of my instances).
 - Then I ran `ansible-playbook playbook.yml -i inventory.yml`, in my `ansible` folder, to configure my infrastructure.
+- I copied the four name servers in my `zainabakinlawon.me` hosted zone, and posted it in the custom DNS nameservers section of my namecheap accounts.
+- On entering `terraform-test.zainabakinlawon.me` in my browser, the host name of my three servers are displayed.